kakkarav/ShibaCoupling/README.md

 The package is only designed to generate parameters for model building and to be used in conjunction with other numerical simulation technique such as DMRG, QMC, etc.

 # Installation

-The dependencies can be installed by running the following command in the terminal
+The dependencies can be installed by running the following command from the root directory of the package:

 ```python
 pip install -r requirements.txt
 ```

 # usage

 All couplings are given in the Pauli string basis, i.e.